 “May I continue?”
 I asked.
 Perhaps I came off a little perturbed because the looks I got told me that.

-There is a rhythm to ordering in a restaurant which includes mild interruptions.
+There is a rhythm to ordering in restaurants which includes mild interruptions.
 I should know this.
-Etiquette is just another skill that I have yet to master, or perhaps it is the skill of showing annoyance without actually showing annoyance.
+Etiquette is yet another skill I have not mastered, or perhaps it is the skill of showing annoyance without actually showing annoyance.

 “Sausage, tomatoes and go light on the cheese,” I said, “and I’ll have wheat toast.”